sjsimps/Robot-Kinematics-Compiler/README.md

 This toolkit provides support for realizing a robot's **forward kinematics** and **differential kinematics**.

+##### Performance

+In tests on my machine, the compiled forward kinematics calculations execute **359.3x faster** than forward kinematics applied by sequentially multiplying frame transforms for a simple 3-link RRR manipulator.
+This test was executed by running 100k forwards kinematics requests using both methods.
+The compiled method calculated all 100k requests in 0.06806 seconds, whereas the frame transform approach calculated all requests in 24.4526 seconds.

 ### Robot Renderer

 A simple renderer is used to show a visual representation of the kinematic chain.